Grad Recruiter Secrets: How to Create Your Shortlist of Firms To Apply To

-One of the key things that contributes to a candidate’s success in the training contract process is the research they undertake.
+One of the key things that contribute to a candidate’s success in the training contract process is the research they undertake.

 Another is the decisions made by that candidate about which firms to apply to.